GloriEvo/GloriEvo/README.md

 ✦

-William Afton [Fictionlink](https://alterhuman.miraheze.org/wiki/Fictionlink) / [Fictionheir](https://alterhuman.miraheze.org/wiki/Fictionheir) - other Williams can int!
+Michael Afton [Fictionkin](https://otherkin.fandom.com/wiki/Fictionkin) & William Afton [Fictionlink](https://otherkin.wiki/wiki/Otherlink) - I'm ok with coexisting with other Michaels and Williams.
+Might be a little distant if you call other people doubles, though.

 </div>